 However, the company was hardly known by French people, while smoking was paradoxically fashionable at the end of the 1940s.

-Mr Quercia had an idea.
-To create a link between his lighters and fathers to make his products appear essential.
+Mr Quercia had an idea: to create a link between his lighters and fathers, hence making his products appear essential.

 Consequently, “Flaminaire” founded Father’s Day in France in 1949.
 It occurred on the third Sunday of June, just like the American celebration.